All-Rated-Extreme-Demon-List/guidelines/015_Cheat_Indicators/index.md

 * If you do not use any mod or hack that has a cheat indicator, your record is exempt from this rule.

 You can read more about date exceptions [here](#guideline-exceptions).

-## Indicator Types {:cheat-indicator-types}

-As previously stated, your cheat indicators must indicate a legitimate completion.
-In Mega Hack, the most popular mod menu in Geometry Dash, both dots on the top left of the endscreen window should be green.
-If either dot is any color but green, including the yellow dot due to safe mode being on, your record will be denied.
-You can read more about Safe Mode and which Mega Hack cheats are allowed for use in records [here](#modding).